Natural selection in compartmentalized environment with reshuffling: Appendices

 where $\psi_\rho(t) = \langle \rho,e^{tx}\rangle$, $\tilde\psi_\rho(t) = \max\Big(\psi_\rho(t), \psi_\rho(-t)\Big)$, and $x_0 = \max(|\inf \supp \rho|, |\sup \supp \rho|)$.

-The statement of the lemma follows from the fact that the series in the last expression have positive terms and converge to finite numbers, if summed started from $n = 0$.
-Indeed, this means that for any $\epsilon > 0$ there is $n_0$ such that the last expression is smaller than $\epsilon$, which implies the statement~(\ref{first-statement1}).
-It can be proven analogously that the same $n_0$ fulfills the statement~(\ref{second-statement1}).
+The statement (\ref{first-statement1-1}) follows from the fact that the series in the last expression have positive terms and converge to finite numbers, if summed started from $n = 0$.
+Indeed, this means that for any $\epsilon > 0$ there is $n_0$ such that the last expression is smaller than $\epsilon$.
+It can be proven analogously that the same $n_0$ fulfills the statement~(\ref{second-statement1-1}).

 \end{proof}

 \begin{lemma}